-Written by Kristen Brown, Insurance Archeologist, PolicyFind
+Written by Kristen Brown, Director of Operations, PolicyFind

 It’s 2016 and technology is everywhere.
 I have a chip in my debit card, a watch that makes phone calls and I watch television through a device called “Roku”.
 But, as an Insurance Archeologist, my work life is spent looking for a paper trail.